Horizon Cloud Service - next-gen Architecture

 Horizon Edge

-A Horizon Edge is an instance of Horizon pushed out by Horizon Cloud Services as defined in the Horizon Universal Console.
+With supported cloud-native providers, a Horizon Edge Deployment is pushed out by Horizon Cloud Services as defined in the Horizon Universal Console.
+The Horizon Edge is deployed into the customer's resource capacity provider in a specific site.
+A Horizon Edge contains:

 • A Horizon Edge deployment (Horizon Edge Gateway and Unified Access Gateways).